Occupational Therapy Professional Practice 1 PG (8350.4)

 UC pre-placement requirements

-As part of this unit, students must complete their pre-placement requirements before being able to undertake professional placement.
+As part of this unit, students must complete their pre-placement requirements before being able to undertake a professional placement.
 Pre-placement requirements are to be uploaded to InPlace.
 After these requirements are completed (uploaded to InPlace and verified (green status), students will be allocated to their Professional Placements as required by their course of study.
-Pre-placement requirements are located at:www.canberra.edu.au/placement Further information can be found in the WIL guidelines
+Pre-placement requirements are located at:www.canberra.edu.au/placement (http://www.canberra.edu.au/placement) Further information can be found in the WIL guidelines.
+As part of pre-placement requirements, students must complete the UC Studnet Placement/Internship Agreement.
+This must be completed on the form on the Canvas site.
+Students must also confirm on the Canvas site that they have completed all pre-placement requirements.

 Industry mandatory pre-placement requirements

-Failure to complete mandatory industry partner pre-placement requirements by the due date will result in the practice placement being cancelled.
+Failure to complete mandatory industry partner pre-placement requirements by the due date will result in the practice placement being canceled.
 This will result in a fail grade for the unit.